 Is anyone out there?

-So, there is a serious concern about who will take over those businesses – especially in rural communities.
-And this growing need is why we’re seeing companies, like Succession Matching or business brokers, building businesses on connecting outgoing owners with potential buyers.
+There is a serious concern about who will take over those businesses – especially in rural communities.
+This growing need is why we’re seeing companies, like Succession Matching or business brokers, building businesses on connecting outgoing owners with potential buyers.

 By the statistics, this should be an easy sell.
 The business case for buying a business is strong.
 70% of bought businesses survive more than 5 years compared to 10% of start-ups.

-So, why don’t we see more businesses successfully changing hands?
-The answer seems to be a mix of no planning and trouble finding the right buyer.
+So why don’t we see more businesses successfully changing hands?
+The answer seems to be a mix of not planning and trouble finding the right buyer.

 Absence of planning and outside investment